habuild/hassio-addons/haos-sbfspot/README.md

 - Use this option if you want to keep your existing yaml energy sensor on the energy dashboard.

-  You can make new sensors, You can't convert the new sensors to keep the old energy dash values.
+  You can make new sensors.
+You can't convert the new sensors to keep the old energy dash values.

 </p>
 </details>